traja-team/traja/paper/paper.md

 ---

 # Summary
 There are generally four categories of trajectory data: mobility of people, mobility of transportation vehicles, mobility of animals, and mobility of natural phenomena [@zheng-trajectory-2015].
 Animal tracking is important for fields as diverse as ethology, optimal foraging theory, and neuroscience.
-Mouse behavior, for example, is a widely studied in biomedical and brain research in models of neurological disease such as stroke[^1].
+Mouse behavior, for example, is a widely studied in biomedical and brain research in models of neurological disease such as stroke.[^1]

 Several tools exist which allow analyzing mouse locomotion.
 Tools such as Ethovision [@spink_ethovision_2001] and DeepLabCut [@Mathisetal2018] allow converting video data to pose coordinates, which can further be analyzed by other open source tools.
 DLCAnalyzer (<https://github.com/ETHZ-INS/DLCAnalyzer>) provides a collection of R scripts for analyzing positional data, in particular visualizing, classifying and plotting movement.
 B-SOiD [@Hsu770271] allows unsupervised clustering of behaviors, extracted from the pose coordinate outputs of DeepLabCut.
 SimBA [@sgoldenlab_2021_4521178] provides several classifiers and tools for behavioral analysis in video streams in a Windows-based graphical user interface (GUI) application.

 These tools are primarily useful for video data, which is not available for the majority of animal studies.
 For example, video monitoring of home cage mouse data is impractical today due to housing space constraints.
 Researchers using Python working with non-visual animal tracking data sources are not able to fully leverage these tools.
 Thus, a tool that supports modeling in the language of state-of-the-art predictive models  [@amirian_social_2019; @liang_peeking_2019; @chandra_traphic_2019], and which provides animal researchers with a high-level API for multivariate time series feature extraction, modeling and visualization is needed.

 Traja is a Python package for statistical analysis and computational modelling of trajectories.
 Traja extends the familiar pandas [@mckinney-proc-scipy-2010; @reback2020pandas] methods by providing a pandas accessor to the `df.traja` namespace upon import.
 The API for Traja was designed to provide an object-oriented and user-friendly interface to common methods in analysis and visualization of animal trajectories.
-Traja also interfaces well with relevant spatial analysis packages in R (e.g., trajr [@mclean_trajr:_2018], adehabitat [@adehabitat]), Shapely [@shapely], and MovingPandas [@graser_movingpandas_2019] allowing rapid prototyping and comparison of relevant methods in Python.
+Traja also interfaces well with relevant spatial analysis packages in R (e.g., trajr [@mclean_trajr:_2018] and adehabitat [@adehabitat]), Shapely [@shapely], and MovingPandas [@graser_movingpandas_2019] allowing rapid prototyping and comparison of relevant methods in Python.
 A comprehensive source of documentation is provided on the home page
 ([http://traja.readthedocs.io](traja.readthedocs.io)).

 ## Statement of Need
 The data used in this project includes animal trajectory data provided by [http://www.tecniplast.it](Tecniplast S.p.A.), manufacturer of laboratory animal equipment based in Varese, Italy, and Radboud University, Nijmegen, Netherlands.
 Tecniplast provided the mouse locomotion data collected with their Digital Ventilated Cages (DVC).
 The extracted coordinates of the mice requires further analysis with external tools.
-Due to lack o1f access to equipment, mouse home cage data is rather difficult to collect and analyze, thus few studies have been done on home cage data.
+Due to lack of access to equipment, mouse home cage data is rather difficult to collect and analyze, thus few studies have been done on home cage data.
 Furthermore, researchers who are interested in developing novel algorithms must implement from scratch much of the computational and algorithmic infrastructure for analysis and visualization.
 By packaging a library that is particularly useful for animal locomotion analysis, future researchers can benefit from access to a high-level interface and clearly documented methods for their work.

 Other toolkits for animal behavioral analysis either rely on visual data [@Mathisetal2018; @vivek_hari_sridhar_2017_1134016] to estimate the pose of animals or are limited to the R programming language [@mclean_trajr:_2018].
 Prototyping analytical approaches and exploratory data analysis is furthered by access to a wide range of methods which existing libraries do not provide.
 Python is the *de facto* language for machine learning and data science programming, thus a toolkit in Python which provides methods for prototyping multivariate time series data analysis and deep neural network modeling is needed.

 ## Overview of the Library
 Traja targets Python because of its popularity with data scientists.
-The library leverages the powerful pandas library [@mckinney-proc-scipy-2010;], while adding methods specifically for trajectory analysis.
-When importing Traja, the Traja namespace registers itself within the pandas dataframes namespace via `df.traja`.
+The library leverages the powerful pandas library [@mckinney-proc-scipy-2010], while adding methods specifically for trajectory analysis.
+When importing Traja, the Traja namespace registers itself within the pandas dataframe namespace via `df.traja`.

 The software is structured into three parts.
 These provide functionality to transform, analyse and visualize trajectories.
 Full details are available at <https://traja.readthedocs.io/>.
-The `trajectory` model provides analytical and preprocessing functionalities.
+The `trajectory` module provides analytical and preprocessing functionalities.
 The `models` subpackage provides both traditional and neural network-based tools to determine trajectory properties.
 The `plotting` module allows visualizing trajectories in various ways.

 Data, e.g., x and y coordinates, are stored as one-dimensional labelled arrays as instances of the pandas native `Series` class.
 Further, subclassing the pandas `DataFrame` allows providing an API that mirrors the pandas API which is familiar to most data scientists, thus reducing the barrier for entry while providing methods and properties specific to trajectories for rapid prototyping.
 Traja depends on Matplotlib [@Hunter:2007] and Seaborn [@waskom2020seaborn] for plotting and NumPy [@harris2020array] for computation.

 ### Trajectory Data Sources
 Trajectory data as time series can be extracted from a wide range of sources, including video processing tools as described above, GPS sensors for large animals or via home cage floor sensors, as described in the section below.
 The methods presented here are implemented for orthogonal coordinates *(x, y)* primarily to track animal centroids, however with some modification they could be extended to work in 3-dimensions and with body part locations as inputs.
-Traja is thus positioned at the end of the data scientists chain of tools with the hope of supporting prototyping novel data processing approaches.
+Traja is thus positioned at the end of the data scientist's chain of tools with the hope of supporting prototyping novel data processing approaches.
 A sample dataset of jaguar movement [@morato_jaguar_2018] is provided in the `traja.dataset` subpackage.

 ## Mouse Locomotion Data
 The data samples presented here[^2] are in 2-dimensional location coordinates, reflecting the mouse home cage (25x12.5 cm) dimensions.
 Analytical methods relevant to 2D rectilinear analysis of highly constrained spatial coordinates are thus primarily considered.

-High volume data like animal trajectories has an increased tendency to be missing data due to data collection issues or noise.
+High volume data like animal trajectories has an increased tendency to have missing data due to data collection issues or noise.
 Filling in the missing data values, referred to as _data imputation_, is achieved with a wide variety of statistical or learning-based methods.
 As previously observed, data science projects typically require at least _95%_ of the time to be spent on cleaning, pre-processing and managing the data [@bosch_engineering_2021].
 Therefore, several methods relevant to preprocessing animal data are demonstrated throughout the following sections.

 [^1]: The examples in this paper focus on animal motion, however it is useful for other domains.